Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 How heat-resistant are the mirrors?

-Can I also use the SEA-Series mirrors with a laser?
+Can I also use the mirrors of the SEA series to reflect a laser beam?

 Do you also offer the 48-hour express service for custom-sized mirrors?